How to leverage data for more effective digital commerce

 Clean data provides a strong competitive advantage in digital commerce today.
-If you are using a product information management (PIM) software, you have opportunities to leverage your data by implementing tools that improve digital commerce.
+If you are using product information management (PIM) software, you have opportunities to leverage your data by implementing tools that improve digital commerce.

 Are you really making the most of your PIM investment?
 Here are a few digital commerce strategies that depend on good data and can really set your digital commerce apart.

-Approximately 30% of users start with search to find what they are looking for and, based on their purchase intent, they are more likely to convert than visitors who don’t use search.
+Approximately 30% of users start with a search to find what they are looking for and, based on their purchase intent, they are more likely to convert than visitors who don’t use search.
 (Source: eConsultancy and CXL).
 Here are four ways to improve the effectiveness of your search through the investments you have made in PIM.

 Faceted search.
 Faceted search is when you allow customers to narrow their search with attributes (size, price, color, etc.).
 This is typically implemented with a series of links on the left side of the page that you can click on to reduce the number of choices you are presented with.
 To offer this, your digital commerce software needs to support faceted search, or you will need to license a 3rdparty search tool.
 Even with the right tool, your product data will need to be organized appropriately to enable customers to narrow their choices by the attributes that matter most to them.